First Nations student support

 Access personalised support and reach your full potential with Charles Sturt University.

 We’re focused on providing you with personal, cultural, financial and educational support.
 Our specialised programs for Indigenous students will help you achieve your personal and professional goals in your community.

 First Nations Student Centres chevron_right

-There are six Indigenous Student Centres at Charles Sturt campuses in Wagga Wagga, Albury-Wodonga, Bathurst, Dubbo, Port Macquarie and Goulburn.
+There are seven Indigenous Student Centres at Charles Sturt University located at our campuses in Albury-Wodonga, Bathurst, Dubbo, Goulburn, Orange, Port Macquarie and Wagga Wagga.

 - How to apply for a course